top of page

 PayPal icon link to PayPal Me for Present

-Whether you come with certainty or questions, joy or grief, abundance or need, you are already held in the embrace of the Holy Trinity.
 If something here stirs your curiosity or awakens a longing, I invite you to reach out.
-We can listen together for the movement of the Holy Spirit in your life, trusting that the path will unfold as we walk it side by side.
+Together, we can listen for the movement of the Divine Spirit in your life and trust that the path will unfold as we walk it together.

 Formed, and Still Forming